anquanscan/sec-tools/README.md

 [container.binwalk](https://github.com/0dayInc/container.binwalk): Project that Leverages Packer to Produce a Docker Container w/ binwalk and its Dependencies
 [EvtXHunt](https://github.com/Lyc4on/EvtXHunt): EvtXHunt is an Autopsy plugin that is able to analyze Windows EVTX logs against a library of SIGMA rules.
 [DevSecOpsGuideline](https://github.com/OWASP/DevSecOpsGuideline): The OWASP DevSecOps Guideline can help us to embedding security as a part of the development pipeline.
 [RECON-SCANNER](https://github.com/tburakdirlik/RECON-SCANNER): Recon scanner is a web crawling and vulnerability scanning tool.
 Available modules: whoIs, subdomain scanner, port scanner, directory traversal finder, xss finder.
+[cybersecurity-interview-questions](https://github.com/jassics/cybersecurity-interview-questions): Security interview questions with possible explanation